integritee-network/book/src/howto_rps_demo.md

 ./demo_rps.sh -m file
 ```

-And now you should see Alice and Bob playing rock paper scissor quite rapidely (faster than the blocks are finalized on the substrate node)
+And now you should see Alice and Bob playing rock paper scissor quite rapidly.
 ## Cleanup
 The files created in the docker container belong to `root`.
 This can make it impossible to delete them on your host system.
 We now give them back to your standard user.
 (Alternatively, you can just delete everything in `work`)